 Chyawanprash is an ancient Ayurveda rasayana that revitalizes and nourishes the body, mind and spirit, making it one of the premier supplements for yoga, meditation and pranayama.
 The following points illustrate how this superfood supplement uniquely elevates and enhances yoga practice.

 Awakens & Balances the Body

 When you consume Chyawanprash, and fully take in the six tastes as they appear on the tongue and develop in the body, you’ll leverage the power of ‘rasa’.
 In Ayurveda, rasa has many meanings, but is often translated as taste (of which there are six: sweet, sour, salty, pungent, bitter, and astringent).
 Each rasa serves a purpose and corresponds to a certain area of the tongue, which corresponds to a specific organ.
-PIOR Living Chyawanprash contains all 6 rasas in one medicine, meaning it is able to stimulate all organs equally to wake up the body, ensure optimal digestion and boost overall physiological health.
+PIOR Living Chyawanprash contains all 6 rasas in one medicine, meaning it is able to stimulate all organs equally to wake up the body and digestion, and boost overall physiological health.

 In addition, each rasa also corresponds to the five elements and three doshas.
 When you are experiencing an imbalance (e.g. Vata, Pitta or Kapha), Chyawanprash can serve as a therapeutic means to restore order to your constitution.
-This prepares you to approach your practice with balance and in health.
+This prepares you to approach your practice with balance and health.

 Strengthens the Body, Mind & Spirit Connection